jlubo/nn-lightchannels-sim/README.txt

-ChR2_4state.hpp: class describing a channel probabilistically using a four-state model (optionally) Plots.hpp: collection of plotting functions Stimulus.hpp: class for defining a stimulus protocol Tool.hpp: collection of utility functions
+ChR2_4state.hpp: class describing a channel probabilistically using a four-state model (optionally) Plots.hpp: collection of plotting functions Stimulus.hpp: class for defining a stimulus protocol Tools.hpp: collection of utility functions

 ================================================================================================================